kurtisdavid/MetaOrthogonalization/coco/README.md

 ## Instructions to recreate COCO Experiments

-To train from scratch, copy over the contents of scripts folder to MetaOrthogonalization/coco:
+1. To train from scratch, copy over the contents of scripts folder to `MetaOrthogonalization/coco`:

-` cp scripts/* ./` <br>
+`cp scripts/* ./` <br>

-Next, prepare the COCO dataset by running
+2. Prepare the COCO dataset:

+`./prepare_coco.sh` <br>

+3. Run

-` ./prepare_coco.sh ` <br>
+`./coco_pipeline.sh` <br>

-Then, run `./coco_pipeline.sh`.
 Follow the comments in the scripts to choose which subset of experiments you want to run. <br>

+## Pretrained Models
-To download the pretrained models, go to this Drive:
+To download the pretrained models, go to this [Drive](https://drive.google.com/file/d/13pjIoy1dVCiQOxFQbbT6Dhbwoj7p9CrJ/view?usp=sharing)